Travel details

 There is the Ethio-Djibouti Railway built in 1902.

-This railway opened as an extension of the first tracks laid from the French enclave port of Djibouti in the Horn of Africa.
+This railway opened as an extension of the first laid tracks from the French enclave port of Djibouti on the Horn of Africa.

 [English Guide]